Apex145/swedish-police-events/README.md

 # Sweden Police Events Tracker
 This is a very simple application using a fetch to get the api and using Leaflet to display a map of the 40 newest events/crimes that the swedish police has uploaded.
 It will show up to 40 markers at once.
-Keep in mind that not all event have markers so it may be less the 40.
+Keep in mind that not all events have markers so it may be less the 40.

 # Features
 - **Live Data Fetching:** Automatically retrieves the 40 most recent police reports.